mossystonemedia/100-days-of-code/log.md

 - How do I fill the page?
 The search and ad are gone now, but it's still divided by columns.
 - How should I organize these sections to be interesting, and what do I do at the top of this page to highlight my best writing?

+### Day 17: February 6, 2017
+**Today's progress**
+- Ran website through [GT Metrix](http://www.gtmetrix.com) and found my site is slow mainly because of no [JavaScript Parsing](https://gtmetrix.com/defer-parsing-of-javascript.html)

+**Thoughts**
+- Learned how to [download my site](https://my.bluehost.com/cgi/help/738) using cPanel (which seems like a thing to have across websites) -- which I don't have access to right now.

 <!--**Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)